Permission to Compete

 Confidence patterns are being built, identity is being shaped, and habits under pressure are solidifying.

 This is not the season to hope she grows into it.
-This is the season to lock in.
+This is the season to build the foundation.

 To strengthen the mental edge now, while it is still forming, so hesitation does not become her default.